 In the present study, quantum mechanical calculations at the semiempirical PM3 [7-9] SCF levels within the framework of the MOPAC 7.0 program [9-11] were used to estimate the relative conformational stabilities and the harmonic vibrational frequencies.
-The molecular geometries were fully optimized with respect to the energy without any conformational or symmetry restrictions.
-In the MOPAC calculations, the keywords PRECISE and GNORM = 0.01 were used in all geometry optimizations.
+The molecular geometries were fully optimised with respect to the energy without any conformational or symmetry restrictions.
+In the MOPAC calculations, the keywords PRECISE and GNORM = 0.01 were used in all geometry optimisations.
 This ensured that, in most cases, a mean gradient value lower than 0.01 kcal mol-1 Å-1 was achieved.
-The calculated frequencies were used to confirm all stationary point structures as equilibrium structures or transition states.
-All transition states were characterized by the existence of only one imaginary vibrational frequency for motion along the reaction coordinate.
-Furthermore, IRC calculations were performed to confirm that the predicted transition state structures connect the relevant reactants and products.
+The calculated frequencies were used to confirm all stationary point structures and to account for the zero-point vibrational energy contribution.